metaversecloud-com/sdk-ts-boilerplate/README.md

 ## Introduction / Summary

-This boilerplate is meant to give you a simple starting point to build new features in Topia using our Javascript SDK.
+This template is meant to give you a simple starting point to build new features in Topia using our Javascript SDK.
 Please reference the [documentation](https://metaversecloud-com.github.io/mc-sdk-js/index.html) for a more detailed breakdown of what the SDK is capable of and how to use it!

 ## Key Features